BIGJRA/BIGJRA.github.io/raw/reborn/appendices.md

 # Appendices

-## Custom Pokémon Form Lookup
+## Custom Pokemon Form Lookup

-Pokémon Reborn uses Gen 7 Pokémon, forms, and mechanics.
-Details for all canon forms can be found on [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page) or your favorite Pokémon Database.
+Pokemon Reborn uses Gen 7 Pokemon, forms, and mechanics.
+Details for all canon forms can be found on [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page) or your favorite Pokemon Database.
 However, these resources will not have any information on Reborn's custom forms.

-While Pokémon Reborn doesn't have any entirely new Pokémon, it does include new forms for many Pokémon.
-Aside from the Aevian forms, all of these are not available to the player and are instead boss Pokémon.
+While Pokemon Reborn doesn't have any entirely new Pokemon, it does include new forms for many Pokemon.
+Aside from the Aevian forms, all of these are not available to the player and are instead boss Pokemon.
 I include full details for these below.
 Note that these forms can be considered spoilers!

 Any attributes that are not listed are unchanged from the base form.